Imtu Ratish

+Imtu Ratish (born February 26, 1987) is a Bangladeshi model, anchor, and actor.
+He made his big screen debut with the film Joiboti Koinnar Mon (2021) directed by Nargis Akhtar.

 Early life

-He was born on 26 February 1987 in Chittagong, Bangladesh.
-He is the son of Md.
-Wahid Ullah and Suhani.
-He studied at Chittagong Port Authority High School.
+Ratish was born on February 26, 1987 in Chittagong, Bangladesh to Wahid Ullah.
+He spent his formative years in Chittagong. and attended the school of Chittagong Port Authority High School.

 Career

-Imtu Ratish began his career with modeling in 2006 by Amitabh Reza.
+Imtu Ratish began his career with modelling in 2006 by Amitabh Reza.
 He performed as host in Ekushey TV's special show 'Iftar Hat'.
 He worked regularly on various types of advertising and music videos.
 He was the host of Bangladeshi Idol.
-He appeared in Ekushey Television's film related show Cine Hits as a regular anchor.
-He appeared in Ekushey Television's Film related show Cine Hits as an regular anchor.
-Also he appeared in ATN Bangla TV's show Chayer Chumuke.
-He received state level invitation from Malaysia and Nepal government as a guest media person to host a show.
+He appeared in Ekushey Television's film-related show Cine Hits as a regular anchor.
+He appeared in Ekushey Television's Film related show Cine Hits as a regular anchor.
+Also, he appeared in ATN Bangla TV's show Chayer Chumuke.
+He received state-level invitation from the Malaysian and Nepali governments as a guest media person to host a show.
 He is the only person from the media personality of Bangladesh who has been invited there.
 In the year of 2016, he made his big screen debut in the film Joiboti Koinnar Mon directed by Nargis Akhtar, which was a government funded film.
-He appeared in his second film Abar Basanta directed by Ananya Mamun in 2019.
+He appeared in his second film Abar Basanta, directed by Anonno Mamun, in 2019.
 He acted also in Netflix web series Ting Tang.
-In addition, he has performed numerous television drama and some web series.
+In addition, he has performed numerous television dramas and some web series.